King's College Chapel, Cambridge: History

-Henry VI planned a university counterpart to Eton College (whose Chapel is very similar, but not on the scale intended by Henry).
-The King decided the dimensions of the Chapel.
-Reginald Ely was most likely the architect and worked on the site since 1446.
-Two years earlier Reginald was charged with sourcing craftsmen for the Chapel's construction.
-He continued to work on the site until building was interrupted in 1461, having probably designed the elevations.
+Henry VI planned a university counterpart to Eton College (whose chapel is very similar, but not on the scale intended by Henry).
+This foundation was begun 1441 on a small site, now the Old Schools.
+It had a small chapel, which was begun in 1444.
+However, Henry soon greatly expanded his scheme, demolishing a large swathe of the town to begin a large court and chapel, the dimensions of which were specified in his Will and Intent of 12 March 1448.
+The first stone of the Chapel was laid, by Henry himself, on the Feast of St James the Apostle, 25 July 1446.
+Reginald Ely was most likely the architect and worked on the site from 1446, initially as part of the original, smaller, scheme.
+Two years earlier he was charged with sourcing craftsmen for the chapel's construction.
+He continued to work on the site until his death in 1471, having designed the general form of the chapel and completed the eastern parts up to the transoms of the windows.
 The original plans called for lierne vaulting, and the piers of the choir were built to conform with them.
-Ultimately, a complex fan vault was constructed instead.
-Reginald probably designed the window tracery at the extreme east of the church's north side: the east window of the easternmost side chapel, which unlike the Perpendicular style of the others is in curvilinear Gothic style.
+Ely probably designed the window tracery at the extreme east of the church's north side: the east window of the easternmost side chapel, which unlike the Perpendicular style of the others is in curvilinear Gothic style.
 The priest and later bishop Nicholas Close (or Cloos) was recorded as the "surveyor", having been the curate of St John Zachary, a church demolished to make way for the Chapel.

-The first stone of the Chapel was laid, by Henry himself, on the Feast of St James the Apostle, 25 July 1446, the College having been begun in 1441.
-By the end of the reign of Richard III (1485), despite the Wars of the Roses, five bays had been completed and a timber roof erected.
-Henry VII visited in 1506, paying for the work to resume and even leaving money so that the work could continue after his death.
-In 1515, under Henry VIII, the building was complete but the great windows had yet to be made.
+The pace of building was greatly reduced after the fall of Henry VI in 1461 - the new king, Edward IV, starved the Lancastrian projects at King's and Eton of funds.
+As a consequence, the expensive stone vault was abandoned, with a timber roof being substituted, and the grand scheme for the whole college was shelved, not to be taken up again until the 18th century.
+After Ely's death, he was followed as master mason by John Wolryche, who raised the eastern parts to the heads of the windows, and Simon Clerk, who completed and roofed the eastern five bays.
+Henry VII visited in 1506, paying for the work to resume and leaving money so that the work could continue after his death.
+In 1515, under Henry VIII, the shell of the building was completed.
 The Chapel features the world's largest fan vault, constructed between 1512 and 1515 by master mason John Wastell.
 It also features fine medieval stained glass.